 Using NAFO STACFIS-reported landings and the Canadian spring survey biomass index, estimates of Relative F were calculated for White Hake in Divs.
 3NO and in Divs.
 3NO + Subdiv.
 3Ps.
 Relative fishing mortality (Rel.
-F = NAFO-reported landings/Can. spring biomass) declined to low levels in 1999-2001, increased to a high peak in 2002-2003 (supported by the very large 1999 year-class), then declined to its lowest levels in 2012 (Fig. 10).
+F = NAFO-reported landings/Can.
+Spring biomass) declined to low levels in 1999-2001, increased to a high peak in 2002-2003 (supported by the very large 1999 year-class), then declined to its lowest levels in 2012 (Fig. 10).
 Relative F was higher in Divs.
 3NO than in Subdiv.
 3Ps during 2002-2003, because of new directed fisheries for White Hake by EU-Spain, EU-Portugal, and Russia.
-Relative F increased marginally over 2012-2018 and declined slightly in 2019.
+Relative F increased marginally over 2012-2018, and declined slightly in 2019.
+Due to a lack of the primary Canadian survey index, Relative F cannot be updated.